A Scalable Multi-LLM Collaboration System with Retrieval-based Selection and Exploration-Exploitation-Driven Enhancement: Conclusion

 \section{Conclusion}

-In this manuscript, to boost the scalability and performance of multi-agent collaboration systems, we propose SMACS by prior selection and posterior enhancement.
+In this paper, to boost the scalability and performance of multi-LLM collaboration systems, we propose SMCS by prior selection and posterior enhancement.
 Specifically, based on a unified question bank, we propose a retrieval-based prior selection to select the optimal LLMs.
 Moreover, we propose an exploration–exploitation-driven posterior enhancement, which aggregates references multiple times based on prior information to explore high-quality responses.
 To select the final output, we propose a hybrid score that combines perplexity and mean pairwise similarity.
-Extensive experiments on eight mainstream benchmarks demonstrate that SMACS outperforms current flagship closed-source models, pushing the performance upper bound of individual LLMs.
-Further studies verify the effectiveness and scalability of SMACS.
+Extensive experiments demonstrate the effectiveness of SMCS.